RayBB/drone-ui-alerts/README.md

 ## Learnings

 * You cannot use CSS to change SVGs when they are encoded in `img` tags.
-Otherwise I would use CSS to [change the svg color](https://css-tricks.com/lodge/svg/09-svg-data-uris/).
+Otherwise I would use CSS to [change the SVG color](https://css-tricks.com/lodge/svg/09-svg-data-uris/).
 * You [don't](https://css-tricks.com/probably-dont-base64-svg/) need to base64 encode [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme), but you may need to encode them with [encodeURIComponent](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent).